Segment rules

 Segment rules specific to mobile data include the following:

 • OS version.
-Mobile operating system (OS) version.
+Mobile operating system (OS) version used in the last recorded event.

 Metadata values in segmentation